 The confirmation of the received items within a clinical will be managed by this interface.
 In P11 system the corresponding material document will be created.

-After the user has confirmed received items, the clinical system will send the posting data to P11 system.
+After the user has confirmed received items, the clinical system will send the posting data asynchronously to P11 system.
 For internal items received via outbound delivery the user will not be able change the received quantities.
 This will be ensured by the clinical system.

 The following information shall be send from clinical system to post a goods receipt in P11 system via PI: